PatrickBue/ImageClassificationUsingCntk/README.md

 from this [page](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 Troubleshooting:
 - The error "Batch normalization training on CPU is not yet implemented" is thrown when trying to train the DNN using a system which does not have a GPU.
-This is a restriction from CNTK, and can be avoided using either an Azure GPU DSVM for training, or by setting the classifier in `PARAMETERS.py` to 'svm' which essentially deactivates DNN retraining (as explain in XXX).
+This is a restriction from CNTK, and can be avoided using either an Azure GPU DSVM for training, or by setting the classifier in `PARAMETERS.py` to 'svm' which essentially deactivates DNN retraining.